Books

 The Sami Problem (*Sameproblemet) (2024)

-NOMINATED FOR THE BRAGE PRIZE!
+NOMINATED FOR THE NRK LISTENERS' PRIZE 2024!

 Marie has just become a mother for the first time.
 She lives in France, far away from her roots.
 When her áhkku – her mother’s mother – dies, she travels alone home to Finnmark, Norway’s northernmost county, to attend the funeral.